cerebraljam/beatsaber-map-generator/readme.md

 ## Conclusion

-The resulting mapping can be watched on [Youtube](https://youtu.be/_IYjBCLKmBE).
+With the initial version of the code, I generated this mapping for [Big In Japan by Alphaville](https://youtu.be/_IYjBCLKmBE).
+That virst version was not adding lighting effects.

+The code in this notebook was also used to generate a mapping for [Maria (I Like It Loud) by Scooter](https://www.youtube.com/watch?v=iQaO4YG7Su0), but his time with lighting effects.

 Obviously it will never match the quality of a talented mapper.
 Still, it's playable.
 More than everything, it was fun to code.